Driveability Software for Impact Driving

 - Page numbering

 One of the considerable advantages compared to other driveability prediction packages is AllWave-PDP’s advanced implementation of soil fatigue modelling.
 The soil model is updated with the soil fatigue at each simulated penetration level.
-Without proper soil fatigue modelling it is almost impossible to predict the penetration speed and the depth of refusal of a pile in a reliable way.
+Without proper soil fatigue modelling it is almost impossible to predict the blow counts and the depth of refusal of a pile in a reliable way.

 Fatigue pile material

-Results of drivability study with AllWave-VDP are the stresses at every level of the pile and its changing in time.
-Based on AllWave-VDP simulations the stresses and its changes can be calculated and exported for fatigue analysis.
+Results of drivability study with AllWave-PDP are the stresses at every level of the pile and its changing in time.
+Based on AllWave-PDP simulations, the stresses and its changes can be calculated and exported for fatigue analysis.

 - Determination of refusal depth